Table of Contents

-The prospect of raising funds for your business venture through a coin or token offering can sound like a dream.
-But all of that can quickly turn into a nightmare if you land on the wrong side of the SEC’s securities regulations.
+The prospect of raising funds for your business venture through an initial coin offering can sound like a dream.
+But all of that can quickly turn into a nightmare if the SEC determines that your token is a security.

 For anyone looking to launch an ICO, it is crucial to first understand what a security is and whether or not your offering qualifies as one.
 This could be the difference between having a successful funding round and being put behind bars.